JessicaFreaner/d3_magic/ManhPropValues/README.md

 + Hover to see exact values for zip code in display
 + Hightlight on hover
 + Click to zoom / re-focus
-+ Drop down menu changes to reflect metric chosem
++ Drop down menu changes to reflect metric chosen